espressif/arduino-esp32/libraries/WiFi/examples/WiFiScanAsync/README.md

 # WiFiScanAsync Example

-This example demonstrates how to use the WiFi library to scan available WiFi networks in asynchronous mode and print the results.
+This example demonstrates how to use the Wi-Fi library to scan available Wi-Fi networks in asynchronous mode and print the results.

 ## Supported Targets